Cyphrme/Coze/README.md

 shares sorting order with Unicode.
 This results in broad, out of the box compatibility.
 Object field order may be denoted by a canon, chaining normal, or communicate ordering via other means.
 If applications need sorted fields, UTF-8/Unicode order is suggested.

-Note that UTF-16 (Javascript) has some code points out of order.
-For these systems, a small amount of additional logic is needed to correct the sort order.
+Note that UTF-16 (Javascript) has some code points out of order and for those systems a small amount of additional logic is needed to correct ordering.

 #### Binary?
 Why not support binary payloads?
 JSON isn't well designed for large binary payloads.
 Instead, Coze suggests